 Zsófi: So we have some quick questions that we would like you to answer.
 The first one is: What is performance—or performance art, however you want to name it?

-Gyula: Probably the interesting thing about performance art is that it's somehow always on the verge of different genres and connected to the visual arts and the performing arts.
-And this is probably my one sentence answer to the question.
+Gyula: Probably the interesting thing about performance art is that it's always on the verge of different genres, the visual and the performing arts.
+This is probably my one sentence answer to the question.

 Eszter: My one sentence would be that it's the art of the present—or the present and the presence, or something like that.